 These days, online shoppers expect fast delivery at an affordable rate.
 To compete with competitors and major marketplaces like Amazon, offering fast delivery can help you win more customers.
-Fortunately, it’s possible for DTC brands of all sizes to provide fast delivery to most or all of their customers through fulfillment companies like ShipBob that aim to improve and optimize the shipping experience, without the need for brands to invest in the infrastructure themselves.
+Fortunately, it’s possible for DTC brands of all sizes to provide fast delivery to most or all of their customers through fulfilment companies like ShipBob that aim to improve and optimise the shipping experience, without the need for brands to invest in the infrastructure themselves.

 Can 3PLs help to improve the shipping experience?